Myan02/Myan02/README.md

 - 👋 Hi, I’m Michael (He/Him)
 - 👀 I’m interested in creating and collaborating :)
 - 🌱 I’m currently learning data structures through C++
-- 💞️ I’m looking to collaborate on literally anything that helps me learn
+- 💞️ I’m open to collaborate and to learn more
-- 📫 How to reach me ... baburyanmichael@gmail.com (just email me)
+- 📫 How to reach me ... baburyanmichael@gmail.com

 <!---
 Myan02/Myan02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.